-A solution to override this implementation is to write a polyfill (http://en.wikipedia.org/wiki/Polyfill).
+A solution to override this implementation is to write a Polyfill.

-Today, there are several open-source polyfills that provide some fallback mechanisms to support SSE over all browsers, even those that don’t provide a native implementation.
-One of the most widely used among those pollyfills redefines the SSE implementation even for browsers that supports it natively, and replaces it with long polling.
+Today, there are several open-source Polyfills that provide some fallback mechanisms to support SSE over all browsers, even those that don’t provide a native implementation.
+One of the most widely used among those Polyfills redefines the SSE implementation even for browsers that support it natively and replace it with long polling.

-We do not want such an implementation because in the case of a source whose data changes very frequently, long polling is less efficient than the standard polling strategy.
+We do not want such an implementation because with a source whose data changes very frequently, long polling is less efficient than the standard polling strategy.

 SSE with query parameters